 Nolan makes sure that he only makes a film once he has a good script.

 While this helps him a lot, what makes Nolan a truly great director is that he takes the concepts on the page and finds a thoughtful way to enhance them through the medium of cinema.
+Nolan's shot list is often populated with dazzling yet meaningful choices.

 Christopher Nolan Story Structure